EricPonvelle/amazonGCQS/_posts/2021-01-23-What-is-Amazon.md

 ![The Amazon Web Store Homepage](amazon-home.png)

-## Anazon Gift Card
+## Amazon Gift Card

 Amazon accepts all major forms of payment such as credit card, debit, and other methods of payment.
 For more information, see [**the Accepted Payments**](https://www.amazon.com/gp/help/customer/display.html?nodeId=GFBWMNXEPYVJAY9A){:target="_blank"} page on the **Amazon Help Site**.

-Amazon Gift cards function as a temporary method of payment.
+Amazon Gift Cards function as a temporary method of payment.
 Users either purchase or receive an Amazon Gift Card for a set value, such as $25, that allows them to purchase almost anything from the Amazon Web Store.
 Some restrictions do apply.
 For more information, see the **Considerations and Restrictions** section.